knoxa/knoxa.github.io/debate/ai/technical.md

 # Constructing and manipulating argument maps

+The key dependency is the use of [Argument Interchange Format (AIF)](https://www.arg-tech.org/wp-content/uploads/2011/09/aif-spec.pdf) to model argument and dialogue.

 ## Constructing AIF

 1. I use [XHTML+RDFa](https://en.wikipedia.org/wiki/XHTML%2BRDFa) to create a 'workbook'.
 I apply [claims.xsl](https://github.com/knoxa/linked-text/blob/master/xsl/claims.xsl) to transform workbooks to AIF.